okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-your-own-saml-csr/main/index.md

 Update the key credential for the app or IdP to specify the new signing Key ID.

 * For Outbound SAML, call the [Update Application API](/docs/reference/api/apps/#update-application).
 Pass the app ID that you obtained in the [List your apps](#list-your-apps) step in the URL.
-In the body, include the app name and the app label that you obtained when listing your apps and the Key ID that you obtained in the [Sign the CSR](#sign-the-csr) step.
+In the body, include the app name and the app label that you obtained when you listed your apps and the Key ID that you obtained in the [Sign the CSR](#sign-the-csr) step.

 * For Inbound SAML, call the [Update IdP API](/docs/reference/api/idps/#update-identity-provider).
 Pass the entire [IdP](/docs/reference/api/idps/#update-identity-provider) that you obtained in the [List your apps](#list-your-apps) step and use the Key ID value that you obtained in the [Sign the CSR](#sign-the-csr) step.
 Partial updates aren't supported by the `Updated IdP API`.